What is Tacit Knowledge?

 2. Show Your Work

-Showing your work is a strategy that calls for making one’s work visible with the intention of transferring the tacit knowledge embedded in how work gets done.
+Showing your work is a strategy that calls for making one’s work visible with the intention of transferring the tacit knowledge hidden in how work gets done.
 This strategy calls for going beyond superficial procedures into the deeper aspects of a person’s expertise.

 In her book, Show Your Work, Bozarth (2014) gathers examples of how to demonstrate showing your work.
 The “working out loud” strategy involves narrating your work as you are doing it.
 One example is a surgeon using Google Glass and narrating during surgery to medical students.